AIDASoft/podio/doc/collections_as_container.md

 The iterators of PODIO collections conform to the [**LegacyInputIterator**](https://en.cppreference.com/w/cpp/named_req/InputIterator) named requirement, therefore are guaranteed to work with any algorithm requiring [**LegacyIterator**](https://en.cppreference.com/w/cpp/named_req/Iterator) or [**LegacyInputIterator**](https://en.cppreference.com/w/cpp/named_req/InputIterator).

 Algorithms requiring a different iterator category may compile but do not guarantee correct results.
-An important case are mutating algorithms requiring the iterators to be [*writable*](https://en.cppreference.com/w/cpp/iterator), or [*LegacyOutputIterator*](https://en.cppreference.com/w/cpp/named_req/OutputIterator) or *mutable*, which are not compatible and will produce incorrect results.
+An important case are mutating algorithms requiring the iterators to be [*writable*](https://en.cppreference.com/w/cpp/iterator), or [*LegacyOutputIterator*](https://en.cppreference.com/w/cpp/named_req/OutputIterator) or *mutable*, which are not compatible.
+In these particular cases, they most likely won't compile.
+If they do compile, they will produce incorrect results.

 For example:
 ```c++